-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities;

+Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and

+Level 3 Inputs for the asset or liability that are not based on observable market data

+(unobservable inputs).

-As at October 31, 2012, the Company's financial instruments are comprised of cash, due from related parties, accounts payable and accrued liabilities, and due to related parties.
-With the exception of cash, all financial instruments held by the Company are measured at amortized cost.
+As at January 31, 2013, the Company's financial instruments are comprised of cash and cash equivalents, due from related parties, accounts payable and accrued liabilities, and due to related parties.
+With the exception of cash and cash equivalents, all financial instruments held by the Company are measured at amortized cost.